EmmanuelEnc/gns3-azure-setup/README.md

 As the foundation of the Cloud_netOps360 project, this GNS3 VM deployment in Azure sets the stage for future expansions and advanced simulations.
 The next steps include:

-### 🔸 Stage 2: Simulate Internal Network Topology
-In Stage 2, the GNS3 server will be used to build a simulated internal enterprise network.
-This will include:
-- Virtual routers and switches (using IOS images or Docker-based devices)
-- A basic LAN topology representing separate departments or zones
-- Simulated traffic paths to validate GNS3 functionality and routing behavior

 ### 🔧 Additional Improvements:
 - Automate GNS3 server startup via `systemd`
 - Add advanced router/firewall images (Cisco IOSv, pfSense, VyOS)